-Nespresso isn't the only capsule option – we have more of the best pod/capsule coffee machines – but it's easy to recommend.
+Nespresso isn't by any means the only capsule coffee option – we have more of the best pod coffee machines from various other brands – but it's easy to recommend.
 The best Nespresso machines produce consistently good results, consistently little mess, and, there's even a growing range of pods from different companies, if you want to mix things up.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.